ohhsodead/FileMasta/api/README.md

-# Contributing to WebPlex Database
+# Contributing to WebCrunch Database

 ## Open Directories
-The *open-directories.txt* file is a list of every website/domain crawled by WebPlex ready to be discovered.
+The *open-directories.txt* file is a list of every website/domain crawled by WebCrunch ready to be discovered.
 To add links, edit the file and add your link to a new line somewhere, click 'Commit' and we'll verify the request as soon as we can.
 All files will be available upon our next automatic scan by the robots crawler.

 - Only open directory links are allowed e.g. *https://domain.com/* or *https://domain.com/public/*
 - No site listings under multiple domain names